labuladong/fucking-algorithm/think_like_computer/CommonBitManipulation.md

 }
 ```

 The above are some interesting / common bit manipulation.
 In fact, there are many bit manipulation techniques.
 There is a foreign website called Bit Twiddling Hacks which collects almost all black technology gameplays of bit manipulation.
-Interested readers can click the [Read Original]button to view.
+Interested readers can search to view.